confluentinc/ducktape/docs/new_services.rst

             super(ZookeeperService, self).__init__(context, num_nodes)

-Log files will be collected on both successful and failed test runs, while files from the data directory will be collected only on failed test runs.
+``logs`` is a member of ``Service`` that provides a mechanism for locating and collecting log files produced by the service on its nodes. ``logs`` is a dict with entries that look like ``log_name: {"path": log_path, "collect_default": boolean}``.
+In our example, log files will be collected on both successful and failed test runs, while files from the data directory will be collected only on failed test runs.
 Zookeeper service requests the number of nodes passed to its constructor by passing ``num_nodes`` parameters to the Service base class’s constructor.

 .. code-block:: python